mpptx/mpptx/README.md

 - 🔭 I’m currently working as Sysadmin / Rails Developer @ RubyLogic
 - 🌱 I’m currently learning Kubernetes / Java
-- 📫 How to reach me: mpptxwork (at) outlook.com
+- 📫 How to reach me: me (at) mpptx.pl
 - 😄 Pronouns: as you can guess :)